England at the Commonwealth Games: How it helps English competitors

 Since 1994, the costs of the preparation of Team England have been supported with funding from Sport England, a public body that distributes public and lottery funds.
 This has enabled CGE to run extensive management, training and educational programmes, ensuring that competitors and officials alike are fully prepared to meet the challenges ahead.

 Funds

 The raising of funds for the team's participation in the Games themselves is the sole responsibility of CGE and is raised through sponsorship and fund-raising activities.
-Donations from commerce and industry as well as the general public towards the team's costs are always most gratefully received.
-Without this ongoing support Team England would not be able to participate in the Games.
+Donations from commerce and industry as well as the general public towards the team's costs are almost always received well by the public.
+These donations help support the integrity of the games.

-Team symbols

 Brand identity

 In the run-up to the 2010 Commonwealth Games, CGE adopted a new logo and brand identity.
 The new logo features a single red English lion which represents strength, power and performance.
 The team strapline is "We are England".